 - Support QA against custom criteria (binary, five-level, or numerical) that streamlines complex workflows

 Pricing: Custom, based on conversation volume and seats.
 A free simulation against your past tickets is available.
-Book yourself a demo or try Pluno for free.
+Book a demo or try Pluno for free.

 Setup complexity: Moderate.
 Connect Zendesk, pick which fields Pluno can fill, point it at your knowledge sources, set deflection workflows and QA criteria.
 Teams reach steady state in two to four weeks.